On this page:

 Maine is home to one of the largest of the 30 recognized subspecies of white-tailed deer.
 After attaining maturity at age five, our bucks can reach record live weights of nearly 400 lbs.
-Most adult bucks, however will normally range from 200 to 300 lbs live weight, and will stand 36 to 40" at the shoulder.
-Does are considerably smaller; they normally weigh 120 to 175 lbs live weight.
-Newborn fawns begin life at 4 to 10 lbs, but grow to approximately 85 lbs live weight in their first 6 months of life.
+Most adult bucks, however will range from 200 to 300 pounds live weight and will stand 36 to 40" at the shoulder.
+Does are considerably smaller; they normally weigh 120 to 175 pounds live weight.
+Newborn fawns begin life at 4 to 10 pounds but grow to approximately 85 pounds live weight in their first six months of life.

-White-tails have keen hearing, made possible by large ears that can rotate toward suspicious sounds.
-They have wide-set eyes, enabling them to focus on subtle movements, while maintaining an excellent sense of depth perception.
-White-tails have a very keen sense of smell enabling them to sense danger, even when visibility is poor.
-Deer have long graceful legs, enabling them to cover ground quickly by leaping, bounding, turning and outright running at speeds up to 40 mph.
+Whitetails have reddish brown fur in the summer switching to a grayish brown in winter.
 Their trademark white tail, when erected, flashes a danger signal to other deer in the vicinity.
+Whitetails have keen hearing, made possible by large ears that can rotate toward suspicious sounds.
+They have wide-set eyes, enabling them to focus on subtle movements while maintaining an excellent sense of depth perception.
+Whitetails have a very keen sense of smell enabling them to sense danger, even when visibility is poor.
+They have long graceful legs, enabling them to cover ground quickly by leaping, bounding, turning and outright running at speeds up to 40 miles per hour.

 Bucks annually produce antlers, which are made of bone.
 Triggered by day length and maintained by hormone production, antlers begin growing in April, and are nurtured by a velvety outer network of skin tissue and blood vessels.
 Velvet is shed when growth is complete in late August and September.
 The hardened, polished antlers remain until they are shed in late December to early March.
-In white-tails, antlers allow bucks to advertise and demonstrate their dominance; hence they play a role in reproduction.
-A buck's first true set of antlers normally is grown by age 1.
-Buck fawns, however, begin growing the antler base at 1 month of age.
-This base develops into 2 or 3 inch velvet-covered "nubbins" by early winter.
+In whitetails, antlers allow bucks to advertise and demonstrate their dominance; hence they play a role in reproduction.
+A buck's first true set of antlers normally is grown by age one.
+Buck fawns, however, begin growing the antler base at one month of age.
+This base develops into two or three-inch velvet-covered "nubbins" by early winter.
 White-tailed does sometimes produce antlers, but this is rare.
 Does that do sprout antlers typically are older (5 to 15 years old); their antlers are usually velvet-covered spikes.
 Most antlered does remain fertile.

 Each year, deer produce two coats of hair, each adapted to seasonal climate.
 In late spring, deer grow a coat of fine, short reddish hair.
 This pelage allows ample air circulation and helps the deer to stay cool in summer's heat.
 During September, deer molt to a highly insulative coat which consists of a dense layer of fine woolly hair under a layer of long hollow brown, gray, and white guard hairs.
 The guard hairs can be erected to form a very thick insulative coat, which protects against the cold winds of winter.
 Fawns are born with a reddish-brown coat dappled with white spots.
 This affords excellent camouflage against detection by predators in the summer.
 By early autumn, fawns grow the typical winter coat.